Wednesday's Weekly Wrap

 Economy and Indices

-Telcos are on the nose, Emerging Companies are the performance standout in the sideways market while the ASX continues to look for a new leader; the leaders for the last 18 months have been broken and are falling the fastest.
+The Australian market is looking for a new leader; the leaders for the last 18 months have been broken and are falling the fastest.

 Clients of many years will know that in times like this we look for the market to fall, to capitulate on the old investment themes.
 As all seems lost, we look for the next market leaders to emerge from the ashes.
 Within those ashes, we find the next market leaders to invest in.